Check out our Resources section for free tax guides, forms, and more!

 Room and board expenses may not exceed the greater of the allowance determined by the eligible institution or the actual amount charged (if the student is living in accommodations owned/operated by the eligible institution).

 If you meet the eligibility and income requirements, claiming the student loan interest deduction is fairly easy.
 Your tax preparation software will calculate the amount for you.
-If you’re going old school and doing it by paper, however, there are a few more steps.
+If you’re going old school and filing by paper, however, there are a few more steps.

 1. Determine Your Interest Amount

-If you paid more than $600 in student loan interest, student loan servicers are required to send Form 1098-E. They will send the form by postal mail or email in January each year.
+If you paid interest on a qualifying student loan, and the amount is over $600, you should receive Form 1098-E, Student Loan Interest Statement, from your student loan lender/servicer.
+The form is sent by postal mail or email in January each year.
 If you do not receive the form by mid-February, contact your servicer and request a copy.
-You can also log into your account and download the form.
+You can also log in to your account and download the form.
 Additionally, if you paid less than $600 in interest, you’ll need to access your account or contact your servicer to determine the amount paid.

-The total paid in student loan interest is located in box 1, Form 1098-E. You’ll receive a separate Form 1098-E from each loan servicer (not per loan).
+The total paid in student loan interest is listed in Box 1 of Form 1098-E. You’ll receive a separate Form 1098-E from each loan servicer (not per loan).
 Add the amounts (box 1) from all forms to determine the total interest paid for the tax year.

 2. Calculate Your Deduction